-The TPS Regional Program awards grants to non-federal educational organizations such as school districts, state boards of education, universities, foundations, library systems, cultural institutions and others.
-The Library of Congress makes these funds available to help grantees incorporate TPS materials and methods into existing programs for teachers.
+The TPS Regional program awards grants to non-federal educational organizations such as school districts, state boards of education, universities, foundations, library systems, cultural institutions, and others.
+The Library of Congress makes these funds available through the regional directors to help grantees incorporate TPS materials and methods into existing programs for teachers.

-Educational organizations offering education or professional development programs to pre and in-service teachers, librarians, media specialists and other K-12 educators are eligible to receive grants.
+Educational organizations offering education or professional development programs to pre- and in-service teachers, librarians, media specialists, K-12 educators, and other community programs.

-The TPS Regional Program makes grants of up to $20,000.
+The TPS Regional program makes grants of up to $25,000.

 Grants can be used to cover the expenses associated with delivering TPS professional development.
-This can include payment to a faculty member for revising a course syllabus to include TPS content; offering stipends so that teachers can attend a TPS workshop; paying a lecturer to conduct an online course that uses materials and pedagogical approaches from the TPS program, etc. Regional coordinators can answer specific questions about allowable project expenses.
+This can include payment to a faculty member for revising a course syllabus to include TPS content, offering stipends so that teachers can attend a TPS workshop, paying a lecturer to conduct an online course that uses materials and pedagogical approaches from the TPS program, etc. Regional directors can answer specific questions about allowable project expenses.

 The Library requires a matching contribution of at least 20 percent of the total grant awarded.
 This matching contribution can take the form of funds, labor, facilities, etc.

-First, fill out the online Notice of Intent form found on the site for your region.
-The coordinator of your region will contact you to discuss your project idea.
-If the regional coordinator determines that your project idea fits within the funding guidelines of the TPS Regional program, he or she will ask you to submit a proposal.
+First, fill out the online notice of intent form found on the site for your region.
+The director of your region will contact you to discuss your project idea.
+If the regional director determines that your project idea fits within the funding guidelines of the TPS Regional program, he or she will ask you to submit a proposal.

 We will ask for information about your organization and its activities, the TPS professional development that you intend to offer, the teachers whom you will target, a list of institutional partners and their role in the project, the expected outcomes, a timeline, and a budget narrative.

-Regional coordinators make funding decisions within six weeks from the submission of a full application.
+Regional directors make funding decisions within six weeks from the submission of a full application.